|Dozierende||Dorothee Bentz (email@example.com, BeurteilerIn)|

-If an urgent, unforeseeable, or inevitable event before or during the course prevents a participant from attending, a written and substantiated withdrawal request that includes appropriate documentation (e.g. a doctor’s note) must be submitted to firstname.lastname@example.org within two days of the workshop and without being prompted.
-The program director decides on the approval of the withdrawal request.
+If an urgent, unforeseeable, or inevitable event before or during the course prevents a participant from attending, a written and substantiated withdrawal request that includes appropriate documenta-tion (e.g. a doctor’s note) must be submitted to firstname.lastname@example.org within two days of the workshop and without being prompted.
+The head of the program committee decides on the approval of the withdrawal request.

 ECTS-points are awarded only for 100% course attendance.

 |Teilnahmebedingungen||The workshop is offered by the doctoral program PI-PSY.
 PhD students who are not part of PI-PSY please apply for admission to the workshop before course registration by sending an e-mail to email@example.com (head of the program committee Prof. Dr. Jens Gaab).|

 |Datum||13.02.2023 – 20.02.2023|

 Online: 13.02.2023 & 20.03.2023, 9:00-13:00

 |Montag 20.02.2023||09.00-13.00 Uhr||- Online Präsenz -, --|